click on photo to go back

 Above the Limit showing 'Chimmie Hicks' experience with a rum omelet (1900).
 The character Chimmie Hicks was by then a recurring figure in their performances (1897-98).

 Reportedly Grapewin also appeared in the original 1903 Broadway theatre production of The Wizard of Oz, as yet this is unconfirmed and very unlikely.
-He actually had few Broadway theater credits with The Awakening of Mr. Pipp (from March 21 to May 9, 1904) and with that other musical comedy It's Up To You John Henry from Oct.
-23 to Dec.
-23. 1905.
+He actually had few Broadway theater credits with The Awakening of Mr. Pipp (Haverly's 14th Street Theatre, Mar 21. - May 9.
+1904) and with that other musical comedy It's Up To You John Henry (Grand Opera House/West End Theatre, Oct.
+23 - Dec.
+23. 1905)

 Picture in Newspaper for "The Awakening of Mr. Pipp" (1903).